nitro41992/splitting-sucks/docs/test_coverage.md

 **Note: Completed test items have been moved to [docs/test_coverage_completed.md](docs/test_coverage_completed.md) to keep this document focused on pending and in-progress work.**

 This document outlines the strategy and specific areas for implementing unit and widget tests.
 The sections below are **prioritized** based on the upcoming goals of implementing **local caching and a significant UI redesign**.
-The highest priority items are those essential for ensuring core logic, data integrity, and key user flows remain stable during these changes.
+The highest priority items (Group 1) are those essential for ensuring core logic, data integrity, and key user flows remain stable during these foundational architectural and visual changes.
+Subsequent groups cover important supporting components and broader application stability.

 **Note on Default Widget Test (`test/widget_test.dart.disabled`):** The default Flutter widget test file (originally `test/widget_test.dart`) has been renamed to `test/widget_test.dart.disabled` to temporarily exclude it from test runs.
 It was causing failures due to UI setup issues (e.g., missing Directionality) unrelated to the current `WorkflowModal` testing effort.
 Fixing this default test and implementing broader UI smoke tests for the main application is considered out of scope for the initial focused testing phases but is a recommended activity for later to ensure overall application UI integrity.